openstack-infra/system-config/doc/source/sysadmin.rst

 repositories, unique administrative-only accounts must be used to manage the OpenStack GitHub organization and projects.
 These accounts will not be used to check out or commit code for any project.
+These accounts are required to have two factor authentication with Github enabled.

 Root only information
 #####################